Scisland/Science-island-planning/README.md

   4. Commit the change into a branch
   5. Open a pull request against the Scisland/Science-island-planning repo

   What is markdown?
 It's a neat typesetting language that makes pretty documents much faster than html or LaTex but slower than word or google docs.
-However it is failry straightforward.
+However, it is fairly straightforward.
 [Here's](https://www.markdownguide.org/basic-syntax/) a handy reference.